SputnikRocket/ArchLinuxARM-rk3588-installer/README.md

 ## Notes:
 - This project is very much a work in progress. therefore, there may be missing features, bugs, and lack of documentation for now.
-- This builder can be made to build for other UEFI capable arm64 devices, but I will not support such configurations.
+- This builder may be used to build for other aarch64 UEFI platforms via contribution, but I will only support the "Generic RK3588" target.
-- This project is not intended to be a easy one-step way to use Arch Linux, it only takes an otherwise bare-bones Arch Linux ARM generic rootfs tarball, upgrades it, and makes it bootable.

 ## Contributing
 here are some of the ways you can contribute to this project, to show appreciation for my work: